Transceiver

 Receiver

-Next to the three transceivers I have a SDRplay RSPduo receiver, which has in fact two identical wideband receivers.
-I use this receiver mainly for medium wave up to 30 meter band.
+Next to the three transceivers I have a SDRplay RSPduo.
+It has in two identical wideband receivers which makes it great for antenna RX comparisons.
+I use this RSPduo mostly for medium wave up to 30 meter band.
 The RSPduo is connected to a remote-controlled pc in the attic.

 Audio